See all > Covid-19

 4. Try not to think about the “what-ifs”

 In difficult scenarios, we tend to think about the worst possible outcomes.
-Mental health experts call this “catastrophizing” and it’s so common that it appears on every list of unhealthy thinking styles out there.
+Mental health experts call this “catastrophizing.”
 At the same time, we underestimate our own abilities to overcome the situation.
 Remember, you’re resilient!
 You’ve no doubt displayed grit and skills in the past that have helped you overcome tough challenges.

-Remind yourself of your support network: your friends, family, colleagues and, if you have one, your therapist.
-There are lots of people who care about you and your wellbeing.
+Remind yourself of your support network — your friends, family, colleagues, and possibly a therapist.
+There are lots of people who care about you and your well-being.
 You aren’t in this alone.
-In Canada, we also have great collective resources, from thriving hospitals, to public health teams, to tight-knit communities.
+In Canada we have great resources like hospitals, to public health teams, to tight-knit communities.
 Collectively, we are strong.

 Take advantage of your time at home to engage in activities you truly love doing.
 Partaking in a hobby that brings you joy will help you manage your stress levels.